SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 ..
 NOTE: Type specifiers are required for computed properties -- the types of those properties are not computed/inferred.

 ..
-TR: Why is 'type' restricted to variables declared accorded to the first variable-declaration grammar?
+TR: Why is 'type' restricted to variables declared using the first variable-declaration grammar?

 ..
 TODO: File a radar against the inout attribute for better REPL mesasge.
 INOUT attribute can only be applide to types, not to